Faculty and Staff Development

 The Dean’s Office and the Crown Faculty Center sponsor a luncheon with all the new faculty and faculty mentors usually in the third week of block 1.
 This ensures that people have met and provides an opportunity to pass out copies of the Faculty Handbook and usually other information about teaching.

-- First, is a two-day Liberal Arts Seminar during half-block.
-The primary purpose is to guide new faculty, many of whom have never experienced a liberal arts education in a small residential college, to an understanding of what the college is about and how they might best succeed here.
-This has included modest readings about the origin, nature, and current issues in the liberal arts, and also six classroom presentations by experienced faculty representing six fields (usually different from the participants’ fields) and six styles (e.g. a natural feature, a text, an image, a formula, an historical moment, a sociological group).
+- A two-day Liberal Arts Seminar is held during half-block.
+The primary purpose of this seminar is to guide new faculty, many of whom have never experienced a liberal arts education in a small residential college, to an understanding of what the college is about and how they might best succeed here.
+This has included modest readings about the origin, nature, and current issues in the liberal arts, and also six classroom presentations by experienced faculty representing 3 or 4 fields (usually different from the participants’ fields) and 3 or four styles (e.g. a natural feature, a text, an image, a formula, an historical moment, a sociological group).
 The group reflects on the teaching pedagogies employed and in the wrap-up session, we ask people to ponder the nature of successful teaching in a setting like CC.

 The Dean’s Office urges Chairs to support as far as possible specific faculty member’s interests in teaching, scholarship, and service, even when such interests take the faculty member outside the department.
 For example, the College encourages team-teaching and interdisciplinary teaching, participation at professional conferences and workshops (including the Midwest Faculty Seminars), and service on college committees.
 The Dean’s Office supports the work of the TLC in promoting conversations about the central activities of Colorado College.
 Chairs should remind departmental colleagues about divisional research and development funds and other funds supporting scholarship and pedagogical innovation.